wwu-cs-support/jailify/CONTRIBUTING.md

 ## Repository Management
 Repository management is a tricky thing to get right.
 The preferred model for `jailify` is to have a [central repository][repo] that all contributors fork.
 No changes should reach the `master` branch except by way of a [merge request].
-We suggest that contributors keep the master branch of their fork and local repositories up-to-date with the central repository.
-Ideally modifications should be made on branches and merge requests submitted from said branches.

 ## Submitting Issues
 Issues can be for **anything**, not just bugs.
 Find some incorrect